alexmontdor/datePickerInForm/README.md

 I have read in several forum people having problem integrating in Forms, Datepicker Angular2.
 So i decided to post an example of a solution that could be used.

-At the end, you will find some link to understand better how datePicker and forms can be configured.
+At the end, you will find some links to understand better how datePicker and forms can be configured.

 ## Prerequise